followmyutopia/devextreme-documentation/concepts/35 ASP.NET MVC Controls/35 Client-Side Data Validation/01 Overview.md

         .Value(Model.FirstName)
     )

-[note] For the [RangeSlider](/Documentation/ApiReference/UI_Widgets/dxRangeSlider) widget, use the `StartName` and `EndName` methods instead of the `Name` method.
+[note] Use the `StartName` and `EndName` methods instead of the `Name` method for the [RangeSlider](/Documentation/ApiReference/UI_Widgets/dxRangeSlider) widget.

-By default, the input value is validated each time the [change](https://developer.mozilla.org/en-US/docs/Web/Events/change) event is raised.
+The input value is validated each time the [change](https://developer.mozilla.org/en-US/docs/Web/Events/change) event is raised by default.
 To change the DOM event that triggers validation, set the [valueChangeEvent](/Documentation/ApiReference/UI_Widgets/dxTextBox/Configuration/#valueChangeEvent) option.

     <!--Razor C#-->
     @(Html.DevExtreme().TextBoxFor(model => model.FirstName)